Mesa Verde National Park: Pueblo II: 900 to 1150

 The Pueblo II Period is marked by the growth and outreach of communities centered around the great houses of Chaco Canyon.
-Despite their participation in the vast Chacoan system, Pueblonians retained a distinct cultural identity while melding regional innovation with ancient tradition, inspiring further architectural advancements; the 9th century Pueblonian pueblos influenced two hundred years of Chacoan great house construction.
-Droughts during the late 9th century rendered Pueblonian dry land farming unreliable, which led to their growing crops only near drainages for the next 150 years.
+Despite their participation in the vast Chacoan system, Puebloan retained a distinct cultural identity while melding regional innovation with ancient tradition, inspiring further architectural advancements; the 9th century Puebloan pueblos influenced two hundred years of Chacoan great house construction.
+Droughts during the late 9th century rendered Ancestral Pueblo people's dry land farming unreliable, which led to their growing crops only near drainages for the next 150 years.
 Crop yields returned to healthy levels by the early 11th century.
 By 1050 the population of the area began to rebound; as agricultural prosperity increased, people immigrated to Mesa Verde from the south.

-Pueblonian farmers increasingly relied on masonry reservoirs during the Pueblo II Era.
+Pueblonan farmers increasingly relied on masonry reservoirs during the Pueblo II Era.
 During the 11th century, they built check dams and terraces near drainages and slopes in an effort to conserve soil and runoff.
 These fields offset the danger of crop failures in the larger dry land fields.
 By the mid-10th and early 11th centuries, protokivas had evolved into smaller circular structures called kivas, which were usually 12 to 15 feet across.
 These Mesa Verde-style kivas included a feature from earlier times called a sipapu, which is a hole dug in the north of the chamber and symbolizes the Ancestral Puebloan's place of emergence from the underworld.
-At this time, Pueblonians began to move away from the post and mud jacal-style buildings that marked the Pueblo I Period toward masonry construction, which had been utilized in the region as early as 700, but was not widespread until the 11th and 12th centuries.
+At this time, Ancestral Pueblo people began to move away from the post and mud jacal-style buildings that marked the Pueblo I Period toward masonry construction, which had been utilized in the region as early as 700, but was not widespread until the 11th and 12th centuries.

-The expansion of Chacoan influence in the Mesa Verde area left its most visible mark in the form of Chaco-style masonry great houses that became the focal point of many Pueblonian villages after 1075.
+The expansion of Chacoan influence in the Mesa Verde area left its most visible mark in the form of Chaco-style masonry great houses that became the focal point of many Puebloan villages after 1075.
 Far View House, the largest of these, is considered a classic Chaco "outlier," on which construction likely began between 1075 and 1125, although some archaeologists argue that it was begun as early as 1020.
 The era's timber and earth unit pueblos were typically inhabited for about twenty years.
 During the early 12th century, the locus of regional control shifted away from Chaco to Aztec, New Mexico, in the southern Mesa Verde region.
 By 1150, drought had once again stressed the region's inhabitants, leading to a temporary cessation of great house construction at Mesa Verde.